-Protective Life– Chronic illness benefit for additional charge
+Protective Life– Chronic illness benefit for additional charge; has guaranteed cash value

 Which Guaranteed Universal Life Company is Best

 There are too many variables involved to choose only one best guaranteed universal life insurance company.

 American National Life has a very competitive GUL product, and many times cannot be beaten on price and value if you want a guarantee to age 95, 100 or life or if you want to do a single premium or short pay option…plus they offer living benefits and a possible return of premium option.

 Lincoln Financial Group, Principal Life, Columbus Life, American General, and American National (ANICO) also offer some variation of a table shave (or rate reduction), so these could be best if you have health issues.

 ANICO, North American, Penn Mutual, United of Omaha, Symetra or Columbus Life may be best if you want chronic and/or critical illness living benefits.